gfx-rs/gfx/README.md

   * [Metal](src/backend/metal) (confirmed to run on macOS and iOS)
   * [OpenGL 2.1+/ES2+](src/backend/gl)
 * `gfx-warden` which is a data-driven reference test framework, used to verify consistency across all graphics backends.

+gfx-rs is hard to use, it's recommended for performance-sensitive libraries and engines.
+If that's not your domain, take a look at [wgpu-rs](https://github.com/gfx-rs/wgpu-rs) for a safe and simple alternative.

 ## The `gfx` crate